Utzu02/itfest-hackathon-2024-app/README.md

-**SpecterSpot** app, developed by DavTheUtz team as part of the **ITFest Adobe Hackathon, October 2024**,  is based on the scenario of a groups of friends at a party in the middle of the forest that has gone wrong.
-Spooky things start happening and they allegedly start seeing strange creatures like ghosts, skeletons or vampires.
-As a solution, **SpecterSpot** provides an interactive map that allows users to report sightings at their current location in order to warn others.

-The app features a **pop-up menu** that allows for selecting one of three types of creatures for reporting.
-These are **time based entries**, therefore allowing users to check when a sighting happened by tapping the corresponding icon.

-This app is developed in **Android Studio** using **Java** and implements the **Google Maps SDK** for Android.
+# 👻 SpecterSpot

+**Developed by:** DavTheUtz Team
+**Event:** ITFest Adobe Hackathon – October 2024

+---

+## 🧩 Overview

+**SpecterSpot** is a mobile Android application built around a fictional horror scenario:
+A group of friends is partying in the middle of the forest when things take a turn for the worse.
+Strange and spooky events begin to unfold — ghostly apparitions, skeletons, and vampires start appearing.
+To stay safe and alert others, users can report these supernatural sightings in real-time.

+The app provides an **interactive map** that allows users to pin and view sightings based on their **current location**.
+Each report includes a **timestamp**, enabling others to know not just where, but also **when** an encounter was reported.

+---

+## 🚀 Features

+- 🗺️ **Live Interactive Map**
+  Integrates the **Google Maps SDK for Android** to display reports in real-time.

+- 👁️ **Quick Report System**
+  A pop-up menu allows users to select one of three creature types:
+  - 👻 Ghost
+  - 💀 Skeleton
+  - 🧛 Vampire

+- 🕒 **Time-Based Entries**
+  Each report is timestamped, letting users track how recent a sighting was.

+- ⚠️ **Community Awareness**
+  Helps users stay safe by avoiding areas with recent paranormal activity.

+---

+## 🛠️ Tech Stack

+- **Platform:** Android
+- **Language:** Java
+- **IDE:** Android Studio
+- **Map Integration:** Google Maps SDK for Android